Antônio Carlos Jobim

 Antônio Carlos Brasileiro de Almeida Jobim (25 January 1927 – 8 December 1994), also known as Tom Jobim ([tõ ʒoˈbĩ]), was a Brazilian composer, pianist, guitarist, songwriter, arranger, and singer.
-Considered one of the great exponents of Brazilian music, Jobim internationalized bossa nova and, with the help of important American artists, merged it with jazz in the 1960s to create a new sound, with popular success.
-As a result, he is sometimes known as the "father of bossa nova".
+Considered as one of the great exponents of Brazilian music, Jobim merged samba with cool jazz in the 1960s to create bossa nova, with worldwide success.
+As a result, he is regarded as one of the fathers of bossa nova, and as one of the most celebrated songwriters of the 20th century.

 Jobim was a primary force behind the creation of the bossa nova style, and his songs have been performed by many singers and instrumentalists internationally since the early 1960s.

 In 1965, the album Getz/Gilberto was the first jazz record to win the Grammy Award for Album of the Year.
 It also won Best Jazz Instrumental Album – Individual or Group and Best Engineered Album, Non-Classical.
-The album's single '"Garota de Ipanema (The Girl from Ipanema)'", composed by Jobim, has become one of the most recorded songs of all time, and the album won the Record of the Year.
+The album's single "Garota de Ipanema (The Girl from Ipanema)", composed by Jobim, has become one of the most recorded songs of all time, and the album won the Record of the Year.
 Jobim composed many songs that are now included in jazz and pop standard repertoires.
 "Garota de Ipanema" has been recorded over 240 times by other artists.
-His 1967 album with Frank Sinatra, Francis Albert Sinatra & Antônio Carlos Jobim, was nominated for Album of the Year in 1968.
+His 1967 album with Frank Sinatra, Francis Albert Sinatra & Antônio Carlos Jobim, was nominated for Album of the Year in 1968 and album Antônio Brasileiro was awarded the 1995 Grammy Award for Best Latin Jazz Album.